BrettBylsma/landing-page/README.md

+# Landing Page
-# Project to demonstrate the skills learned in Flexbox using The Odin Project.
+Project to demonstrate the skills learned in Flexbox using The Odin Project.
 Images and links used with permission of Mitchel Arnold, lead singer of the band Wayland